stevelonny/labsimnum/README.md

 ## Usage

 ### Dependences
-For building and running the `C++` codes `cmake` and `make` are required, in addiction of a GCC compatible compiler (clang does give problems beacuase of implicit narrowing and casting).
+For building and running the `C++` codes `cmake` and `make` are required, in addiction of a GCC compatible compiler (use gcc as clang does give problems beacuase of implicit narrowing and casting).
 Dependencies linkage should be handled by CMake, but the user is required to provide them.

 Data formatting in `c++`is done through [`fmtlib`](https://fmt.dev/latest/index.html) and it is provided through CMake.
 Some exercises will use the [`armadillo`](https://arma.sourceforge.net/) libraries,`OpenMP` for dirty and fast speedup, and [exercise_10](#exercise-10) uses [`mpich`]() implementation of the MPI interaface.

-All the data analysis is done through `jupyter-notebook` using as kernel python 3.12.2 with the following `python` modules: `mathplotlib`, `numpy`, `math`.
+All the data analysis is done through `jupyter-notebook` using as kernel python 3.12.2 with the following `python` modules: `mathplotlib`, `numpy`, `math`, `scipy` and for the last two exercises `tensorflow`.

-### Build
+### Build & Run
 Clone this repo.
 In the root directory create a folder called `build`.
 This is needed by `cmake` for storing the required configuration and `Makefile` files.

 ```shell